You can view status, edit, import, and export connections.

-- To filter on a specific connection name, type a name into the search field.
+- To filter on a specific connection, enter the connection name in the Filter by text field.
 The list updates with any connection names that contain the value you entered.
 To clear the filter, click X in the Filter by text field.

-- To view all of the connections that happened on a specific date, click the Detail by Date tab.
-Click the calendar to view a specific date.
+- To view all of the connections that happened on a specific date, select the date in the calendar field above the schedule.

-- To filter the connections that are displayed in the schedule, type a name into the search field.
-The schedule view is automatically updated.
+- To filter the connections that display in the schedule, type a name into the Filter by name field.
+The list of connections automatically updates.
 To clear the filter, click X in the Filter by name field.

 Change schedule time zone

-To change the Default Workbench Time Zone, go to the Connect Home page and click Settings .
+To change the Default Workbench Time Zone, go to the Connect Overview page, click Settings , and open the Configuration tab.

 To edit a connection, go to Modules > Connect, scroll to the Connections section, click the connection, and click Edit.
 You can change the connection source, destination, filters, formats, and schedule in the configuration screen.
-You might want to reference the documentation for the particular destination type for more information.
+You can reference the documentation for the particular destination type for more information.

 - Some destinations use specific destination names.
-When you edit a destination, the changes affect all connections where that destination is used.
+When you edit a named destination, the changes affect all connections where that specific Destination Name is used.

 Update a connection schedule